Chinese Medicine & the 5 Elements

 The Five Elements

-Each element attunes itself with internal organs, seasons, emotions, body parts, colors, environments etc. Each element is linked to the next and are an interdependent cycle of life which can function in either a creative or destructive force.
+Each element attunes itself with internal organs, seasons, emotions, body parts, colors, environments, etc. Each element is linked to the next and are an interdependent cycle of life that can function in either a creative or destructive force.

 WOOD burn to make